fsr/php-lessons/README.md

 ### Teaching

-The `tex` files are automatically rendered and can be found (SOON) at:
+The `tex` files are automatically rendered and can be found at:
 [http://fsr.github.io/php-lessons/materials.html](http://fsr.github.io/php-lessons/materials.html)

 Almost every task is linked to a lesson.
 The corresponding PDF is linked automatically at the beginning of every task.